Johnson thanks UAE for supporting Afghan evacuation | ExBulletin

 Johnson thanks UAE for supporting Afghan evacuation

-Boris Johnson spoke with the UAE’s de facto leader to discuss the situation in Afghanistan and the global effort to tackle climate change.
+oris Johnson spoke with the de facto ruler of the United Arab Emirates to discuss the situation in Afghanistan and the global effort to tackle climate change.

-The Prime Minister welcomed Abu Dhabi’s Crown Prince Mohammed bin Zayed al-Nahyan to Downing Street on Thursday.

 Downing Street said Mr Johnson thanked the crown prince for the UAE’s support in the evacuation from Afghanistan.